Fosper/toolslight/README.md

 }
 ```

-You can also get key `myIncorrectObject2.stackTrace` for show detailed log.
+You can also make `console.log(myIncorrectObject2.stackTrace)` for show detailed log.

 # Methods